Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • History of severe pancreatitis

-Relative contraindications (use with caution, close monitoring):
+Relative contraindications (use with caution):

 • History of gallbladder disease or gallstones